bragefuglseth/keypunch/README.md

 ## Contributing

 Contributions are welcome!
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more.
+This project follows the [GNOME Code of Conduct](https://conduct.gnome.org).

 ## Name